 Touring St Peters Cathedral is free, but be prepared to wait in a long line as you have to go through airport like security.
 Once inside everything is worth seeing, but be prepared to pay extra to trek up to the dome, and make sure to not miss the underground grottoes.

 Visit Sistine Chapel

 No, it is not named the Sixteen Chapel, but is probably the home of the best known Michelangelo paintings in the world (though Michelangelo wasn’t the only one who painted in this complex.

-Any Pantheon guide will tell you that there are similarities to the Greek Parthenon, but they are completely different structures.
-While both are ancient structures are dedicated to gods and feature columns across the front, the Pantheon build offers even more.
+Any Pantheon guide will tell you that there are similarities to the Greek Parthenon, but know that they are completely different structures.
+While both ancient structures are dedicated to gods and feature columns across the front, the Pantheon build offers even more.

 The gigantic spherical dome behind the front of the Pantheon is another attraction that impressed me more than I expected.
 The concrete dome was the largest in the world for a long time, and is still the largest unreinforced concrete dome on earth.
 The part the Pantheon build that impresses me most is the oculus, or open hole at the top of the dome that lets in natural light.

 Rome is called the city of seven hills.
 It definitely deserves this name as it can be pretty steep in places.
 Most city planners design steps to be functional, but for steps in Rome purely functional is never enough.
 In Italy and especially with the Spanish Steps Rome Italy the ordinary seems to be transformed into a tremendous work of art.

 These 174 steps connect Piazza di Spagna to Trinita dei Monti church at the top.
 Also at the bottom is another gorgeous fountain, the Fontana della Barcaccia.
 There are tons hotels near Spanish Steps Rome, so unfortunatley that means that they are very likely to be crowded day and night.